alessandroNarcisi96/PlagiarismDetector/README.md

 ### NLP

 Text is a type of unstructured data so the way to deal with this kind of data is different from a standard dataset.
-In addition the goal requires to engine new feature that can help the model to detect how much two text are similars in a numeric way.
+In addition, the goal requires to engine new feature that can help the model to detect how similar two texts are in a numeric way.

-Another situation to address properly is that the dataset counts barely 100 rows so the risk to overfit in these cases is quite feasible.
+Another situation to address properly is that the dataset counts barely 100 rows so the risk of overfitting in these cases is quite feasible.
 We need to use and then test the model in order to make sure that it is stable and reliable as much as possible.

 ## Milestone 1 EDA and Feature Engineering

-We have basically 100 text(original text included) and the distribuition among the plagiarism is more or less the same as shown in the picture below:
+We have basically 100 pieces of text(original text included) and the distribution among the plagiarism is more or less the same as shown in the picture below:

 ![alt text](https://github.com/alessandroNarcisi96/PlagiarismDetector/blob/master/Images/PlagNotPlag.PNG)

-The following image shows the distribuition for the types of plagiarism
+The following image shows the distribution for the types of plagiarism
 ![alt text](https://github.com/alessandroNarcisi96/PlagiarismDetector/blob/master/Images/AllPlag.PNG)

 By using the filename let's add the text in order to count the length.
-The question is:Is length useful to predict whether a text is a plagiarism or not?
+The question is:Is length useful to predict whether a text is plagiarism or not?

 As the boxplots show below every type of text has a different distribuition so it will be a relevant feature.
 ![alt text](https://github.com/alessandroNarcisi96/PlagiarismDetector/blob/master/Images/Length.PNG)